太陽工業コラム

 The collective passion for success has resulted in a powerful driving force that has propelled the project forward.

 The project gradually gathered members from diverse departments of our company, including our engineering and sales divisions, eventually numbering about 20 people.
-We also received cooperation from people from different industries, such as processors.
+We also received cooperation from people from different industries, incuding our fabricators.

 The catalyst for the project to move forward was always the connections and teamwork.
 Coordinating among members and sharing information about recycling was challenging, but the personal connections and knowledge built in the process proved to be a valuable asset in moving the project forward.

-Taiyo Kogyo’s recycling mission to recycle the future goes beyond mere reuse.
+Taiyo Kogyo’s mission to recycle the future goes beyond mere reuse.

 Our recycling efforts are centered on the key values of social contribution and environmental protection.
 By practicing and embodying the spirit of the 3R principles of Reuse, Repair, and Recycle, we aim to establish ourselves as a leading company in the industry.